qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_geometry_tools.rst

 .. _qgis_aggregate:

 Aggregate
 ---------
-Takes a vector or table layer and aggregate features based on a group by expression.
+Takes a vector or table layer and creates a new layer by aggregating features based on a ``group by`` expression.

-Features for which group by expression return the same value are grouped together.
+Features for which ``group by`` expression returns the same value are grouped together.

-It is possible to group all source features together using constant value in group by parameter, example: NULL.
+It is possible to group all source features together using constant value in ``group by`` parameter, example: NULL.

 It is also possible to group features using multiple fields using Array function,
 example: Array("Field1", "Field2").